camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/twilio.md

 Leave this field empty to receive all messages every time.

 :::note
-The **Correlation** section is not applicable for the plain **Start Event** element template of the Twilio Connector.
-Plain **Start Events** are triggered by process instance creation and do not rely on message correlation.
+The **Correlation** section is not applicable for the plain **start event** element template of the Twilio Connector.
+Plain **start events** are triggered by process instance creation and do not rely on message correlation.
 :::

 #### Correlation keys